jina-ai/executors/jinahub/encoders/image/CLIPImageEncoder/README.md

 the `blob` attribute, and they should be in the RGB format and have a shape `[H, W, 3]`).
 You can also choose to pass in already pre-processed images (see the class documentation).

-The **CLIP** model was originally proposed in [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020), and is trained to embedd images and text to the same latent spance.
+The **CLIP** model was originally proposed in [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020), and is trained to embed images and text to the same latent space.
 The corresponding text encoder is **[CLIPTextEncoder](https://hub.jina.ai/executor/livtkbkg)**, using both encoders together works well in multi-modal or cross-modal search applications.

 ## Usage

 Here's a simple example of how to use CLIPImageEncoder in a Flow.
-We are
+We are embedding an image called `myimage.png`, stored in your working directory - this can be any image you like.

 ```python
 import numpy as np